-Following the release of the 2019 Medicare Physician Fee Schedule and Quality Payment Program proposed rule on July 12, the AUA developed an easy reference on how the proposed rule could affect urology offices.
+Following the Centers for Medicare and Medicaid Services’ (CMS) release of the CY 2020 Medicare Physician Fee Schedule (PFS) and Quality Payment Program (QPP) proposed rule on July 29, the AUA developed an easy reference on how the proposed rule could affect urology offices.

-In addition, we have developed an impact table (see below) to identify some of the most common urology procedures in the office and facility setting.
-The table will display the difference in payment from 2018 to 2019 proposed values in RVUs for physician work, practice expense and malpractice.
-For changes to other urology codes, Addendum B Relative Value Units of the Proposed Rule (included in the CY 2019 PFS Proposed Rule Addenda) will identify the new proposed 2019 values for all CPT codes.
+We have developed impact tables (see below) to identify some of the most common urology procedures in the office and facility setting.
+The tables display the difference in payment from 2019 to 2020 proposed values in relative value units (RVUs) for physician work, practice expense and malpractice.
+Please note that these are based on national rates, and they do not reflect the 2 percent payment reduction required by the sequestration, or payment adjustments based on geographical locations.
+For changes to other urology codes, Addendum B Relative Value Units of the Proposed Rule (included in the CY 2020 PFS Proposed Rule Addenda file; choose Addendum B) will identify the new proposed CY 2020 values for all CPT codes.
 The AUA continues to identify areas of concern for urology within the proposed rule, including:

-The AUA will monitor the changes and report important issues in the near future.
-View the full 2019 Medicare Physician Fee Schedule and Quality Payment Program proposed rule and related fact sheets on how the proposal impacts the QPP and PFS.
-The Centers for Medicare & Medicaid Services (CMS) is accepting comments on the proposed rule through September 10, 2018.
-The final rule is expected to be released in early November.
-Any organization, individual physician or citizen can comment on the Medicare Physician Fee Schedule.
-In commenting, please refer to file code CMS-1693-P.
+The AUA will continue to monitor these changes and report important issues in the near future.
+View the full 2020 Medicare Physician Fee Schedule and Quality Payment Program proposed rule and related fact sheets on how the proposal impacts the Quality Payment Program and the Physician Fee Schedule.
+CMS is accepting comments on the proposed rule through September 27, 2019.
+Any organization, individual physician or citizen can comment.
+In commenting, please refer to file code CMS-1715-P.

 How to Comment

 Comments, including mass comment submissions, must be submitted in one of the following three ways (please choose only one of the ways listed):